Dr Holowaty Medicine

 Withdrawal Management

 If you are dependent on alcohol to the point where you experience withdrawal symptoms such as tremors, hallucinations, or seizures, you will need to have some medical assistance with "detoxification".
-This may need to be done in a medical facility depending on your other medical issues, or it can be done at home if you have enough supports and are able to come in regularly during the process.
+This may need to be done in a medical facility depending on your other medical issues, or it can be done at home if you have enough supports.

 How do I know what treatment is right for me?